-- Report your concerns to your immediate supervisor or to the following mailbox, which has been set up to ensure concerns are received and reviewed timely: HR@headstartesj.onmicrosoft.com. - If you are not comfortable reporting your concerns to your immediate supervisor or to the mailbox above, you may report your concerns to the Executive Director. - In those limited circumstances when an employee may not feel comfortable reporting his or her concerns to any of those persons already listed, such as if the Executive Director is believed to be violating these policies, you may report your concerns to any member of the Board of Directors.
+- Report your concerns to your immediate supervisor or to the following mailbox, which has been set up to ensure concerns are received and reviewed timely: hr@headstartesj.com. - If you are not comfortable reporting your concerns to your immediate supervisor or to the mailbox above, you may report your concerns to the Human Resources Department.
+You may, but are not required to, use the Consortium's Employee Reporting Form that is available at the end of this Handbook. - In those limited circumstances when an employee may not feel comfortable reporting his or her concerns to any of resources already listed, you may report your concerns to the Executive Director.
+If your concern is about the Executive Director, you may report your concerns to the President of the Board of Directors.